 The Nxai Pan was once part of the great lake that covered central Botswana.
 Now they are mostly fossil pans, covered with good grasslands rather than salt.

-Perhaps the focal point of Nxai Pan is the water hole which is only two kilometers from the entrance gate.
-In the midst of a large grassy plain; dotted with a few clumps of short umbrella thorn trees.
-Here, and within the mopane woodland; lion, giraffe, kudu, impala, ostrich, and large numbers of springbok are permanent residents.
-There is also, a good population of jackals, bat-eared foxes, and numerous smaller creatures thrive.
+Perhaps the focal point of Nxai Pan is the water hole that is only two kilometers from the entrance gate.
+In the midst of a large grassy plain, dotted with a few clumps of short umbrella thorn trees.
+Here, and within the mopane woodland, lion, giraffe, kudu, impala, ostrich, and large numbers of springbok are permanent residents.
+There is also a good population of jackals, bat-eared foxes, and numerous smaller creatures thrive.
 A fascinating bird life is drawn here too.

 This area offers the most incredible safari experience because game and bird life are abundant.